navilan/slack-action-status/README.md

 ---

-* **exclusionSuffix** (Optional)
+* **inclusionSuffix** (Optional)

-    Steps that have a name suffixed with this pattern are excluded from the Slack notification message.
-Default: no exclusions.
+    Steps that have a name suffixed with this pattern are included in the Slack notification message.
+Default: All steps are shown.

 ---